-With cloth shutters this would indicate that oil lubricating the rollers needs replacing, or that there is some problem with the curtain rollers themselves.
+With cloth shutters, this would indicate that oil lubricating the rollers need replacing, or that there is some problem with the curtain rollers themselves.

 The same operation should then be repeated for the closing curtain.
 This time the ‘scope’ should be set to trigger on the falling edge, and the trace will appear inverted.

 If the camera is calibrated correctly, then the manually selected speeds and the automatic speeds should be within half a stop of each other.
 The manually selected speeds are only expected to match more closely if the light level is such that the automatic control determines that the precise exposure should be that speed exactly.
 That is because the automatic speeds change continuously, rather than being selected as the nearest fixed speed.

 Check the manual speeds at all settings.
 If you get speeds greatly in excess of or less than the indicated speed, that there is a problem with the shutter timing circuits.
 A common cause of this is the crack in the white ceramic PCB, on top of the pentaprism, but you may have to do some deeper investigation to determine the cause.